fineanmol/Hacktoberfest2024/guides/local-git-setup.md

 When prompted, complete the form (if you choose to set a password, be sure to remember or make note of it!)

-Next we should to ensure that the SSH agent is running, and that the key is added to it.
+Next, we should to ensure that the SSH agent is running and that the key is added to it.

 ```
 eval "$(ssh-agent -s)"